 When dogs don't have enough to play with, they are going to look for things in their environment to play with - that's how dogs are, the smartest opportunists out there.

 Dogs who live in hot weather dig holes to keep cool.

 Dogs that dig for -

-Separation Anxiety: In such cases, talking to a certified canine behaviourist or veterinarian may help.
+In such cases, talking to a certified canine behaviorist or veterinarian may help.

-The best way to curb this undesirable behaviour is to understand why it's happening and work around finding the best possible solution for it.
+The best way to curb this undesirable behavior is to understand why it's happening and work around finding the best possible solution for it.